Verifiable Intent Credential Provider

 What this server does

-A complete credential provider implementation — issuance, mandate creation, verification, and constraint enforcement — following the open VI specification.
+A complete credential provider implementation — issuance, mandate creation, verification, and constraint enforcement — following the open Verifiable Intent specification.

 Issuance